Bloodborne: Reception

 Game Revolution's Nick Tan was more critical than most but still quite positive, criticizing the restrictive builds and the unreliable firearms.
 He also noted that the game suffered from lock-on and camera issues.
-He summarized the review by saying that "Though not as refined and freeform as some of its predecessors, it continues in the longstanding Souls tradition of lending credence to challenging games and making the seemingly Sisphyean task of conquering ruthless, malformed monstrosities possible and downright commendable."
+He summarized the review by saying that "Though not as refined and freeform as some of its predecessors, it continues in the longstanding Souls tradition of lending credence to challenging games and making the seemingly Sisyphean task of conquering ruthless, malformed monstrosities possible and downright commendable."
 Michael McWhertor of Polygon thought that the story was "intriguing", saying the guns were unlike any other he had used in another game, in that the Visceral attacks give the player "one of the best feelings in any game", praised the game's difficulty for providing satisfying encounters, and thought the cryptic mysteries did a good job at encouraging the player to progress through the game.
-He also praised the game's environments, enemies, and weapons, as he thought they were well designed and offered the player freedom and variety.
+He also praised the game's environments, enemies, and weapons, as he thought they were well-designed and offered the player freedom and variety.
 McWhertor's main criticisms were concerning the load times and technical issues.
 He found that the game performed noticeably worse when playing with another player, saying that the frame rate "takes a hit".
 He also found some mechanics and items confusing, and disliked the fact that there are many loading screens in quick succession.
 New York Daily News stated that it was "the perfect marriage, blending mechanics that seem easy to learn with gameplay and challenge that demands mastery and ingenuity."
-The Guardian also gave it a full five-star rating, stating that "elegance, precision, humour, and challenge make Bloodborne irresistible."
+The Guardian also gave it a full five-star rating, stating that "elegance, precision, humor, and challenge make Bloodborne irresistible."
 The Telegraph wrote that it was the "digital edition of a round-the-world trip to foreign continents, each turning of a corner providing equal helpings of excitement and trepidation".
-At launch, one of the more criticized points of the game was its long loading times, which were later mitigated some via post-release patches.
+At launch, one of the more criticized points of the game was its long loading times, which were later mitigated via post-release patches.

 Sales

-The game sold 152,567 physical retail copies within the first week of release in Japan, ranking first place within the Japanese software sales charts for that particular week.
-Bloodborne debuted at number two in the UK software retail chart, behind Battlefield Hardline by 22,500 units.
-In North America, Bloodborne was the second best selling software in March, despite being released at the end of the month.
-By April 2015, the game had sold over one million copies, and by September 2015, the game had over two million copies sold.
+Bloodborne sold 152,567 physical retail units within the first week of release in Japan, ranking first place within the Japanese software sales charts for that particular week.
+Bloodborne debuted at number two in the United Kingdom software retail chart, behind Battlefield Hardline by 22,500 units.
+In the United States, Bloodborne was the second best-selling software in March, despite being released at the end of the month.

+By April 2015, Bloodborne had sold over one million units, and by September 2015, the game had over two million units sold.
 Soon after release, Sony stated that the game's sales exceeded their expectations.
+By February 2022, the game had sold 7.46 million units.